Some Kyushu Electric coal ships to use LNG, cutting emissions by 20% | The Japan Times

-Kyushu Electric Power Co. will start using vessels powered by liquefied natural gas to transport coal for thermal power generation, resulting in less ship carbon emissions.
+Kyushu Electric Power Co. will start using vessels powered by liquefied natural gas to transport coal for thermal power generation, resulting in reduced carbon emissions from shipping.

 The utility said Wednesday that Nippon Yusen K.K. and Mitsui O.S.K.
 Lines Ltd. will separately order the LNG-burning coal transport ships and put them into service in 2023.